jsydl/Insight/README.md

 # Insight

 Insight is a lightweight Electron desktop assistant for real-time help during meetings, interviews, and live sessions.
+Heavily reworked version based on https://github.com/Prat011/free-cluely.

 ## What It Does

 - Real-time transcription with ElevenLabs Scribe v2 Realtime
-- Context-aware AI chat with Gemini
+- AI chat with Gemini 2.5 Flash Lite
-- Screenshot capture and analysis with Gemini vision
+- Screenshot capture and analysis with Gemini 2.5 Flash Lite
 - Personality presets and custom personality prompts
 - Always-on-top translucent window with keyboard control